anishst/Learn/CloudComputing/AWS/aws_notes.md

     - attch policy to group
 - IAM Role
     - assoicated permissions; allow or deny
+    - entity used for assigning permissions to AWS services
     - access to temporary permissions
     - one IAM role per application
     - IAM roles are ideal for situations in which access to services or resources needs to be granted temporarily, instead of long-term.